touchlab/KMMBridge/website/docs/intro.md

 ## Detailed Configuration Documentation

-For non-Github installations, other artifact locations, etc, see [CONFIGURATION_OVERVIEW](general/CONFIGURATION_OVERVIEW.md).
+For non-GitHub installations, other artifact locations, etc, see [CONFIGURATION_OVERVIEW](general/CONFIGURATION_OVERVIEW.md).

 ## Local Kotlin Testing

 KMMBridge also provides some support for locally building and testing Kotlin-generated Frameworks directly in your Xcode project.
 You can "flip a switch" to run your Xcode project against Kotlin locally, to test your changes.
-This process differs depending on if you're using [Cocoapods](cocoapods/02_IOS_LOCAL_DEV_COCOAPODS.md) and [SPM](spm/02_IOS_LOCAL_DEV_SPM.md).
+This process differs depending on if you're using [CocoaPods](cocoapods/02_IOS_LOCAL_DEV_COCOAPODS.md) and [SPM](spm/02_IOS_LOCAL_DEV_SPM.md).

 ## Project Status